The following definitions and rules of interpretation apply in these Conditions:

 any minimum threshold applicable to the provision of Deliverables specified in the Schedules or in the CFA, whichever is longer;

-has the meaning set out in section 1(1) of the Data Protection Act 1998 and relates only to personal data, or any part of such personal data, in respect of which the Customer is the Data Controller and in relation to which DuoCall is providing Deliverables under the Contract;
+has the meaning set out in the GDPR and relates only to personal data, or any part of such personal data, in respect of which the Customer is the Data Controller and in relation to which DuoCall is providing Deliverables under the Contract;

-have the meaning set out in the applicable data protection legislation in the United Kingdom;
+have the meaning set out in the GDPR;

 the schedules to these Conditions;